alpana-hep/WrCoffea/README.md

 scripts/    # Contains helper scripts for setup and post-processing. src/        # Includes the core analysis code. test/       # Holds test and development scripts.
-WR_Plotter/ # Submodule where ROOT histograms are saved and plotted.
 ```

 ---